Kaka Hathrasi

-Kaka Hathrasi (18 September 1906 – 18 September 1995) was a Hindi satirist and humorist poet from India.
+Kaka Hathrasi (18 September 1906 – 18 September 1995) was a Braj and Hindi satirist and humorist poet from India.

 Life and career

 Hathrasi was born as Prabhu Lal Garg.
 He wrote under the pen name Kaka Hathrasi.
 He chose "Kaka", as he played the character in a play which made him popular, and "Hathrasi" after the name of his hometown Hathras.
 He has 42 works to his credit, comprising a collection of humorous and satirical poems, prose and plays published by various publishers.
 He also wrote three books on Indian classical music under the pen name "Vasant".
 In 1932, he established Sangeet Karyalaya (initially Garg and Co.), a publishing house for the books on Indian classical music and dance and started publishing a monthly magazine Sangeet in 1935.
 Sangeet is the only periodical on Indian classical music and dance that has been continuously published for over 78 years.